pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1780 Continue with AWS Certification Fighting with Spark

+Today I have been studying for my AWS certification, I completed the section 8 about S3.
+In other things I was attempting to execute a Spark cluster in a Docker container in my remote server, however I can achieved this, I attempted multiple ways like using the bitnami version, some versions from the community and anything works.
+At the end I installed Spark in my local machine with homebrew.
+I needed to install Spark because in my job I start to work with this technology and Apache airflow, Data Engineering is coming.

 ### Day 1779 Amazon S3

 Today I started to learn about S3 buckets in AWS.
 The S3 buckets for me are just digital pieces of software where you can store data.